Fast and Certified Bounding of Security-Constrained DCOPF via Interval Bound Propagation: Graph-Based Bound Computation

 \subsection{Computational Graph Formulation}

-Computational graphs represent the flow of operations and dependencies in NNs, enabling a structured way to perform forward and backward passes and trackable gradient computations.
-To leverage the NN verifier $\alpha,\beta$-CROWN, the SC-DCOPF model is represented as a computational graph, translating the nodal power imbalance constraints in \eqref{eq: penalized-power-balance} as
+Computational graphs represent the flow of operations from input to output, enabling a structured way to perform forward and backward passes.
+They are at the heart of GPU-accelerated bound propagation tools, such as $\alpha,\beta$-CROWN to compute bounds.
+Thus, we cast the Problem \ref{problem: SC-DCOPF} as a computational graph to leverage these verification frameworks. \begin{remark} The non-negative penalty coefficients in \eqref{eq: penalized-objective} ensure that the optimizer minimizes the slack variables to their smallest feasible values.
+Thus, at optimality, each slack variable is exactly equal to the respective violation magnitude. \end{remark} Leveraging Remark \ref{remark: equality-argument}, we model the soft constraints of Problem \ref{problem: SC-DCOPF} as deterministic equations.
+The nodal power imbalance constraints in \eqref{eq: penalized-power-balance} are represented as

-where the slack term $\bm{s}^\mathrm{inj}$ captures the nodal power imbalance violations.
+where the intermediate expression $s_\mathrm{inj}$ captures the nodal power imbalance violations.
 Similarly, the base case line flow violations in \eqref{eq: penalized-flow_violations} can be formulated as

-in which $\bm{s}_{\mathrm{f,b}}$ quantifies any flow exceeding the limit $\overline{\bm{p}}_\mathrm{f,b}$.
-The same formulation applies to the contingency line flow slack variable $s_\mathrm{f,c}^{i}$, using the contingency flow upper bounds $\overline{\bm{p}}_\mathrm{f,c}$.
-Additionally, for the GO3 test instances with hundreds or thousands of contingencies, a loop-free model implementation is essential for traceability of the computational graph and faster computation time.
+in which the $\max(\cdot)$ operator is applied element-wise and $s_{\mathrm{f,b}}$ quantifies any flow exceeding the limit $p_\mathrm{f,b}^{\rm max}$.
+Additionally, for the GO3 test instances with hundreds or thousands of contingencies, a loop-free model implementation is essential for traceability of the computational graph and faster computation times.
 With pre-processing, \eqref{eq: ctg flow simplified} is reformulated as